TBD54566975/tbd-project-template/CONTRIBUTING.md

 ### Discussions

-Design discussions and proposals take place on our [discussion forums](https://forums.tbd.website).
+Design discussions and proposals take place in our [discord](https://discord.gg/tbd).

 We advocate an asynchronous, written debate model - so write up your thoughts and invite the community to join in!